 How Often Should You See an Osteopath?

 Osteopaths believe that the body has an intrinsic ability to heal itself.
 Our job is to help it along that pathway.
+But how often should you see your osteopath?

 The frequency of your visits will be determined by a variety of factors.
 Your osteopath will make a diagnosis based on the description of your complaint that you give us and a physical examination of your body.
 Most acute injuries have a predictable timeline to healing.
 This may be a matter of two to four treatment sessions.
 Chronic or long-standing conditions can be a little harder to determine.
 It will depend on whether your condition is caused by or aggravated by an activity that you are performing regularly and whether we can adjust how or how often you are doing this.